jareddrayton/Audio-Plugin-Development-Resources/README.md

 ## Audio-Plugin-Development-Resources

-A collection of links and resources that I have accumulated related to Audio-Plugin-Development (VST AU etc,), including signal processing.
+A collection of links and resources related to Audio-Plugin-Development (VST, AU, AAX), including some signal processing.

-This list curated by Oli Larkin may also be of interest. (https://github.com/olilarkin/awesome-musicdsp)
+This list curated by Oli Larkin may also be of interest. (https://github.com/olilarkin/awesome-musicdsp).
+Also this one by Ocean Swift (https://github.com/OceanSwift/DSP-Links-Resources)

 Link != endorsement.